MareoRaft/stock-backend-tdi/README.md

 Run
 --------------------
+To run, do

+    heroku local

-To run the server, do
+To run the server with gunicorn manually, do

+    export all .env vars
+    gunicorn server.main:app

+To run with flask manually, do

 	# Python module and var for the flask `app` var
 	export FLASK_APP=server.main:app